CoffeeBringer/CoffeeBringer/README.md

 </div>

 - 🔭 I’m currently working on InsulHub
-- 🌱 I’m currently learning SQL (And realizing I hate it) & Typescript
+- 🌱 I’m currently learning Python (And realizing I LOVE it) & Typescript
-- 🤔 I’m looking forward to learning Backend and Cybersec (a.k.a HACKIN'!)
+- 🤔 I’m looking forward to learning Cybersecurity (a.k.a HACKIN'!)
 - 📫 My email that probably nobody will give attention to: gabrielr.queiroz@gmail.com
 - ⚡ Fun fact: I think that I am funny :)